OCEANOFANYTHINGOFFICIAL/unlimited-error-message-with-mouse-pointer-lock/README.md

 # Disclaimer

 This Is A Virus, Not A Toy.
 So Dont Mess With It.
 Do Not Try On Any Responsible Hardware.
-Try In Your Own Respoc I Am Not Responsible Of Any Misuse Of It.
+Try In Your Own Responsibility I Am Not Responsible Of Any Misuse Of It.